Property History

 City Directories are often compared to phone books today because they had a similar function: allowing community members to find and get in touch with one another.
 Although they were organized similarly, they provided different information than we might think of being available in a phone book.
 Early City Directories only listed the head of a household, their address, and occupation, sometimes with the added bonus of their place of employment.
 Later directories listed all adult household members as well as phone numbers in addition to that original information.

-La Crosse City Directories have been digitized and are searchable online for the years 1866-1924.
-The reason they stop being available after the year 1924 is because of Copyright laws.
+La Crosse City Directories have been digitized and are searchable online for the years 1866-1966.
+The reason they stop being available after the year 1966 is because of copyright laws.
 In the Archives, we hold the City Directories in bound versions from 1866-2020.

 I found 236 9th St. S. on page 143 of the 1907 City Directory, Louisa was the widow of Niram Withee, which is why her name is listed and not his.